 I live at over 5,000 feet above sea level, in Albuquerque, New Mexico.
 For this recipe I start checking the cake at the 1-hour mark as it needs to cook for an additional 15 minutes (or more) before it’s done.
 I do not have to increase the baking temperature as noted in the paragraph below but found that increasing the time works as well for this recipe.

-You can also increase the oven temporary by 25°F. Decreasing the amount of baking soda may also help if the cake rises too much.
+You can also increase the oven temperature by 25°F. Decreasing the amount of baking soda may also help if the cake rises too much.

 Helpful Tips for Baking with Bundt Pans